 - R1.
-Each Responsible Entity shall implement, in a manner that identifies, assesses, and corrects deficiencies, one or more documented processes that collectively include each of the applicable requirement parts in CIP-007-5 Table R1 Ports and Services.
+Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-6 Table R1 Ports and Services.
 [Violation Risk Factor: Medium] [Time Horizon: Same Day Operations.] - M1.
-Evidence must include the documented processes that collectively include each of the applicable requirement parts in CIP-007-5 Table R1 Ports and Services and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include the documented processes that collectively include each of the applicable requirement parts in CIP-007-6 Table R1 Ports and Services and additional evidence to demonstrate implementation as described in the Measures column of the table.